 - Don’t have any commonly known security vulnerabilities in the design

-Keep WordPress safe: How to secure your WordPress site
+Keep WordPress safe: 7 ways to secure your WordPress site

 1. Stay up to date with WordPress’s changes